 List View

 Getting to know the List View

 Introducing the List View

-The List View is a powerful tool for viewing the contents of a Package or a diagram as a list of elements, allowing the elements' properties to be viewed and edited in a convenient spreadsheet-like view.
+The List View, used for viewing the contents of a Package or a diagram as a list of elements, allowing the elements' properties to be viewed and edited in a convenient spreadsheet-like view.
 Many analysts will prefer to view elements in a list, and when details are changed the changes will be effective in every other view of the element, including diagrams and the Browser window.

 There are a number of options for filtering, sorting and grouping elements in the list based on a wide range of properties and Tagged Values.

-Where to find the List View Ribbon: Design > Model > List View Ribbon: Design > Diagram > View As > List View Diagram Context Menu: Switch View | Switch to List View Browser window, Package Context Menu: Open Package in | List View Usage of the List View The List View can be used to get a different view of the elements contained in a Package or a diagram and to visualize their properties in a single spreadsheet-like view.
+Where to find the List View Ribbon: Design > Package > List View Ribbon: Design > Diagram > Views > List View Diagram Context Menu: Switch View | Switch to List View

+Browser window, Package Context Menu: Open Package in | List View Usage of the List View The List View can be used to get a different view of the elements contained in a Package or a diagram and to visualize their properties in a single spreadsheet-like view.
 It is particularly useful when dealing with non technical audiences or when the elements need to be sorted, filtered or grouped based on criteria such as Name, Status, Phase, Version and more.
 Project Managers and others working with sets of elements will be able to analyze in a given Package or diagram.
 There is also a related Gantt View where resource allocations, work completion and timings can be visualized.
 Options for the List View Additional properties can be added by using the 'Field Chooser' dialog and Tagged Value columns can also be added, allowing a modeler to view the elements' native properties and Tagged Values side-by-side.
-The elements in the list can also be exported to a document report using any number of built-in or user defined Properties...
-Class 04-Feb-13 Edit Notes (Ctrl+Shift+Space) GUIElement 29-Feb-16 Create Linked Document Ctrl+Alt+D GUIElement 29-Feb-16 29-Feb-16 GUIElement Add New Element GUIElement 29-Feb-16 Find in Diagrams...
-GUIElement 29-Feb-16 Find in Project Browser...
-GUIElement 29-Feb-16 Bookmark Item...
-GUIElement 29-Feb-16 29-Feb-16 GUIElement Switch to Gantt View GUIElement 29-Feb-16 Documentation Generate Documentation for each selected Item...
-Generate Documentation for selected Items...
-Sort Contents Print Reload ชบ-Jan-Tu Add Tag Value Column Class 19-Jan-13 StateMachine 30-Jan-10 Columns Layout GUIElement 29-Feb-16 Print 04-Feb-13 Delete Selected Screen 29-Feb-16 Class 19-Jan-13 GUIElement 29-Feb-16 templates and generating to a variety of formats including Docx, PDF and RTF.
+The elements in the list can also be exported to a document report using any number of built-in or user defined templates and generating to a variety of formats including DOCX, PDF and RTF.

-Learn more about the List View List View
+Learn more about the List View The Package Browser

 Maintenance Items

 Getting to know Maintenance Items

 Introducing Maintenance Items

-Element Maintenance Items can be used with any element, including Requirements, Components, Classes and other elements to capture problems, changes, issues, tasks, events and decisions that affect an individual element.
-Using maintenance items to track official changes, additions and deletions to sets of Requirements, Components, User Stories and other specifications provides a sound basis for overall project governance and traceability.
+Element maintenance items can be used with any element, including Requirements, Components and Classes, to capture problems, changes, issues, tasks, events and decisions that affect the individual element.
+Several types of Maintenance Items can be used to track official changes, additions and deletions to sets of Requirements, Components, User Stories and other specifications, providing a sound basis for overall project governance and traceability.

 Where to find Maintenance Items

 Ribbon: Construct > Change Management > Features / Changes / Documents / Issues / Defects / Tasks

 Usage of Maintenance Items

 Element Maintenance Items can be used to record a wide range of information about elements including: changes, issues and tasks and more.
 These can be used to track the way an element is altered and maintained and can provide information about the Item including the rationale for the alteration, status and priority.
 While the Baseline and Auditing features record what has changed automatically the Maintenance Items provide the flexibility for a modeler to specify details manually.

 Options for Maintenance Items

-There are several types of maintenance item that can be used to add information to elements, including: Features, Changes, Documents, Issues, Defects and Tasks.
+There are several types of maintenance item that can be used to add information to elements, including Features, Changes, Documents, Issues, Defects and Tasks.
 Items can present information such as who requested the item, who completed the item, and the status and priority of the item.

 Learn more about Maintenance Items